Restoration, Waterproofing & Dry Rot Repair in San Francisco — RS Professional Painting

 Scope & quote

-Itemized restoration scope (carpentry, plaster, drywall, stucco) paired with the paint scope.
+Itemized restoration scope (carpentry, waterproofing, plaster, drywall, stucco) paired with the paint scope.
 Fixed-price written quote.

 3. 3

-Replace rotted wood, install Dutchman patches, re-frame around water damage, patch plaster, hang or repair drywall, repair stucco, replicate or replace missing trim/molding.
+Cut out and replace rotted wood, install Dutchman patches, epoxy-consolidate rot-but-savable wood, re-frame around water damage, patch plaster, hang or repair drywall, repair stucco, replicate or replace missing trim/molding.

 4. 4